A Bernstein-von Mises theorem for smooth functionals in semiparametric models: Applications to the white noise model

-Suppose that the true function $f_0$ belongs to the Sobolev class of order $\beta>1/4$.
-First, one should note that, while the case $\beta>1/2$ can be treated using the first-order term of the expansion of the functional only (case \textbf{A1}), the case $1/4 < \beta < 1/2$ requires the conditions from case \textbf{A2} as the second order term cannot be neglected.
-This is related to the fact that the so-called plug-in property in \cite{BR03} does not work for $\beta <1/2$.
-An analysis based on second order terms as in Theorem \ref{lem:laplace} is thus required.
-The case $\beta\le 1/4$ is interesting too, but one obtains a rate slower than $1/\sqrt{n}$, see e.g. \citet{cai:low:2006} and references therein, and a BvM result in a strict sense does not hold.
+of order $\beta>1/4$.
+First, one should note that, while the case $\beta >1/2$ can be treated using the first-order term of the expansion of the functional only (case A1), the case $1/4 < \beta< 1/2$ requires the conditions from case A2 as the second-order term cannot be neglected.
+This is related to the fact that the so-called plug-in property in \cite{BR03} does not work for $\beta<1/2$.
+An analysis based on second-order terms as in Theorem~\ref{lem:laplace} is thus required.
+The case $\beta\le1/4$ is interesting too, but one obtains a rate slower than $1/\sqrt{n}$; see, for example, Cai and Low \cite {cai:low:2006} and references therein, and a BvM result in a strict sense does not hold.
 Although a BvM-type result can be obtained essentially with the tools developed here, its formulation is more complicated and this case will be treated elsewhere.
 When $\beta> 1/4$, a natural frequentist estimator of $\psi(\eta)$ is

-Now define a prior $\Pi$ on $f$ by sampling independently each coordinate $f_k$, $k\ge 1$ in the following way.
-Given a density $\varphi$ on $\RR$ and a sequence of positive real numbers $(\sigma_k)$, set $K_n=\lfloor n/\log{n}\rfloor$ and
+Now define a prior $\Pi$ on $f$ by sampling independently each coordinate $f_k$, $k\ge1$ in the following way.
+Given a density $\varphi$ on $\RR$ and a sequence of positive real numbers $(\sigma_k)$, set $K_n=\lfloor n/\log {n}\rfloor$ and

-In particular we focus on the cases where $\varphi$ is either the standard Gaussian density or $\varphi(x)=\1_{[-\cM,\cM]}(x)/\cM$, $\cM>0$, called respectively {\em Gaussian} $\varphi$ and {\em Uniform} $\varphi$.
+In particular, we focus on the cases where $\varphi$ is either the standard Gaussian density or $\varphi(x)=\1_{[-\cM,\cM]}(x)/\cM$, $\cM >0$, called respectively \emph{Gaussian} $\varphi$ and \emph{Uniform}~$\varphi$.

 Suppose that there exists $M>0$ such that, for any $1\le k \le K_n$,